 What is sustainable wine?

 Can wine, though, be considered a sustainable commodity?
-A restaurant opening in Mayfair, London this year, named Bouillabaisse, has a menu containing only sustainable coastal cuisine – including its wine list.
+A restaurant opening in Mayfair, London, named Bouillabaisse, has a menu containing only sustainable coastal cuisine - including its wine list.

 "All wines will be from bona fide wine estates and not repackaged bulk wine with private labels," states Bouillabaisse's Barry McCaughley.